CDLUC3/dmsp_rails_prototype/README.md

 Both the MySQL and DynamoDB databases are persisted between Docker container runs.
 The contents are stored in `docker/`.
 This directory is ignored by Git.

-You will first need to make a copy of the `.env.example` file, `cp .env.example .env`, and then update it for your local systems.
+You will first need to make a copy of the `.env.example` file, `cp .env.example .env`, and then update it for your local systems again.

 Once the `.env` file is in place you can build the docker environment (local dynamodb, mysql and Rails app) by running: `docker-compose up`